spapas/spapas.github.io/content/django-cbv-tutorial.rst

 and pass it to the template to be rendered etc).

-Now, since functional views are simple python functions it is *not* easy to override, reuse or extend their behavior.
+Now, since functional views are simple python functions it is *not* easy to override, reuse or extend their behaviour.
 There are more or less two methods for this: Use function decorators or pass extra parameters when adding the view to your urls.
 I'd like to point out here that there's a third method for code-reuse: Extracting functionality to common and re-usable functions or classes that will be called from the